Linter guide

 Linting is a powerful tool for improving code quality and consistency.
 It enables you to automatically validate model definition, ensuring they adhere to your team's best practices.

-When a SQLMesh command is executed and the project is loaded, each model's code is checked for compliance with a set of rules you choose.
+When a SQLMesh plan is created, each model's code is checked for compliance with a set of rules you choose.

 SQLMesh provides built-in rules, and you can define custom rules.
 This improves code quality and helps detect issues early in the development cycle when they are simpler to debug.